SwedishNational7TMRI/7T_BIDS_organiser/README.md

 The following folder structure and conventions are assumed to be used
 - Original dicoms in `dicomdir`.
 These are "raw" DICOMS exported from the 7T archive.
 This folder will be used as inputs to some scripts and can be located anywhere.
     - Your DICOM data might be stored with run numbers instead of subject ID.
 To do this mapping you can use a `study_key.tsv` file.
 See example in this repository.
-- Your `/studydir` is the path to where you want your study data to be stored.
+- Your `studydir` is the path to where you want your study data to be stored.
 - It is recommended to store your own study code in a specific directory, `code`.
-Suggestions from the BIDS standard is to put is in `/studydir/code`.
+Suggestions from the BIDS standard is to put is in `studydir/code`.
 - Re-named and re-arranged dicoms will be stored in  `studydir/sourcedata`, which is the BIDS sourcedata-folder
 - BIDS-organised NIfTIs in `studydir/rawdata`
 - You need a heuristics file for `heudiconv`.
 This should be stored in your code-folder.
 See the `misc` folder here in the repo for example.